Myna AI

 Reframing Work from Daily Pressure to Weekly Progress

-Daily tasks felt like an obligation.
-Missing a day felt like failure, even when business impact was minimal.
+Daily tasks felt like obligation.
+Missing a day felt like failure.
+Weekly cycles changed that.

-Daily tasks felt like an obligation.
-Missing a day felt like failure, even when business impact was minimal.
+Daily tasks felt like obligation.
+Missing a day felt like failure.
+Weekly cycles changed that.

+When tasks were framed daily, owners felt behind the moment they missed one, even when business impact was minimal.
 I grouped actions into weekly task cycles, intentionally limiting how much work appeared at once.

+When tasks were framed daily, owners felt behind the moment they missed one, even when business impact was minimal.
 I grouped actions into weekly task cycles, intentionally limiting how much work appeared at once.

 Before: Daily pressure